-When an application is allowed, the payment needs to be issued to the claimant/couple as quickly as possible because of the immediacy of hardship.
+When an application is allowed, the payment must be issued to the claimant or couple as quickly as possible because of the immediacy of hardship.
 This should be on the day the application is accepted where practical.

 The amount of hardship paid must be recorded and the amount added to the balance of any previous outstanding hardship paid.
-See Calculation deductions ALP.